-Nomination forms for the Lew Wallace Cultural Betterment Award will be available at the General Lew Wallace Study & Museum.
+Nomination forms for the Lew Wallace Cultural Betterment Award are available at the General Lew Wallace Study & Museum.
 You may also download printable PDFs of the forms here.

 Email completed nomination forms to Larry Paarlberg or mail to PO Box 662, Crawfordsville IN 47933.

 The recipient must have a demonstrated commitment to the betterment of Crawfordsville’s cultural life either through the creation of art; fostering the arts through financial support or volunteerism; or broad-based participation, sustained involvement, and recognized achievements in the cultural life of Crawfordsville.